Cemetery Grants & Funding: Complete Guide (Updated for 2026)

 - Educational programs for schools and community organizations

-- Heritage events like guided Halloween historical walks
+- Heritage events like guided historical walks

 These activities generate revenue while positioning the cemetery as a valuable community resource and educational institution.